 In 1915 the Sensibar method of hydraulic sand fill was developed for filling the offshore site of the Field Museum in Chicago around pile-support piers of concrete and timber.
 In 1923 the company designed and constructed the first bulk cargo ship, the Constitution, which was a self-unloader.
 Six years later the firm built the first digging bucket barge unloader for use at the Ferrysburg plant and designed and built the first A-frame supported belt conveyor boom to rotate 210 degrees on the freighter J.G.
 Sensibar.
-In 1935 the company invented a method of underpinning a weakened pier structure by placing sand fill hydraulically for the U.S. Quartermaster base in Boston, and in 1946 invented a method for removing sand through the combined use of hydraulic monitors, slurry educators, and centrifugal pumps with positive density control.
+In 1935 the company invented a method of under-pinning a weakened pier structure by placing sand fill hydraulically for the U.S. Quartermaster base in Boston, and in 1946 invented a method for removing sand through the combined use of hydraulic monitors, slurry educators, and centrifugal pumps with positive density control.
 In 1948 the company made the first application of surcharge soil stabilization for New Jersey Route 100, now part of the turnpike.
-Two years after that Construction Aggregates developed a method of operation for a hydraulic dredge through sub-arctic winters, and in 1951 invented the Sensibar method of stripping ore bodies by combined use of hydraulic monitors, hydraulic dredges and tunnels for obtaining recharge water in Ontario, Canada.
+Two years after that Construction Aggregates developed a method of stripping ore bodies by combined use of hydraulic monitors, hydraulic dredges and tunnels for obtaining recharge water in Ontario, Canada.

 In 1953 company engineers invented a method of constructing sand islands in deep water exposed to sea action by means of tiered rock containing dikes for Chesapeake Bay Bridge in Annapolis, Maryland, and in 1956 they developed a new method of pouring submerged bridge pier caps by the use of shore-built prefabricated forms sealed in final position on piles for the Tappan Zee Bridge of the New York Thruway.
-The next year they developed a system for moving 1,100 ton dredge bodily from one completed mine stripping project to another at Step Rock Iron Mines in Canada.
+The next year they developed a system for moving 1,100-ton dredge bodily from one completed mine stripping project to another at Step Rock Iron Mines in Canada.